Inbound Marketing Vs Traditional Marketing – What's The Difference?

-If you own a business that offers a certain set of products or services, you are going to try to market those services, whether you realise it or not.
-For years now, people have seen marketing as businesses trying to sell you their products or services and, for a long time, that would probably have been true.
+When you own a business that offers a certain set of products or services, you are marketing those services, whether you realise it or not.
+For years now, people have seen marketing as businesses trying to push and sell you their products or services and, for a long time, that would probably have been true.
 Marketing used to be all about telling consumers they needed your products or services without actually thinking about their specific needs.

 That type of marketing, also known as traditional or outbound marketing, is no longer the dominant form of marketing.
 The rise of inbound marketing has changed the way businesses market and sell their products and services to the consumers.
 Inbound marketing requires you to think more about your potential customers’ needs rather than trying to sell to them.